Vishwa-docs/IVP_Model_Lab_Study/README.md

 # To Do
-1. Go through Sampel Questions
+1. Go through Sample Questions
-2. Go through LMS questions
+2. Go through LMS Lab Assignments

 ## List of Topics
 1. Look at standard datasets and tasks and list (Like MNIST)